A Visit from the Goon Squad

 This review may contain spoilers.
 Read at your own discretion if you haven't finished the book yet.

-Readers who enjoy experimental literary fiction, those who prioritize innovation over traditional storytelling, and book club members looking for something thought-provoking to discuss.
-Also for readers who appreciate the technical craft of writing even when the emotional connection isn't there.
+Perfect for: Readers who enjoy experimental literary fiction, those who prioritize formal innovation over emotional connection, book clubs looking for something to debate.

 You Might Also Like